 Sandwiches make a great weeknight treat, and if you use a little imagination, you can get your protein, carbs and veggies all in one handy little package.
-For this sandwich, we combined crumbled Italian sausage, mushrooms, sautéed spinach, tomato, provolone and gorgonzola cheese on a hollowed-out French style sandwich roll.
+For this sandwich, we combined crumbled Italian sausage, mushrooms, sautéed spinach, fresh tomato, provolone and gorgonzola cheese on a hollowed-out French style sandwich roll.
 The end result was full of flavor, easy to eat and deliciously satisfying.

 - 1 lb Italian sausage, removed from the casings

 - 2 tablespoons olive oil

 - 1 cup onion, chopped

 - 8 ounces mushrooms, sliced